vchan2/vchan2.github.io/Calculus.md

     * If you would like to learn about arc length of parametric functions, differentiation and integration of vector-valued functions, and area of polar curves, join my room.
 (Pre-req: understanding of arc lengths for standard functions, polar equations)
     * If you would like to learn AP BC integration techniques (integration by parts, partial fractions), join Mr. Merrick's room.
     * Otherwise, you have a work period to finish the "Continuous additive functions challenge" posted below.
 I will also be uploading another challenge for those who have finished this as well, which is optional.
-   * Tuesday, May 26: Everybody in my room; we will be learning inverse trig substitutions.
+   * Tuesday, May 26: Everybody in my room; we will be learning trigonometric integrals. <!--inverse trig substitutions.-->
    * Wednesday, May 27: COL; no math class.
    * Thursday, May 28: Everybody in my room; we will play a game of some sort.
    * Friday, May 29: Everybody in my room; we will tackle another calculus challenge.